Unaccredited Degree Granting Institutions

 THE REGULATION OF POST-SECONDARY DEGREE GRANTING INSTITUTIONS IN THE STATE OF HAWAII

-In the United States, the regulation of post-secondary degree granting institutions is done on a state-by-state basis.
 In the State of Hawaii, degree granting institutions fall into one of two categories: accredited or unaccredited.
-State law specifically defines unaccredited institutions as “degree granting institutions that are not accredited or a candidate for accreditation by at least one nationally recognized accrediting agency that is listed by the United States Secretary of Education.”
-It is important to understand that not all so-called accrediting agencies enjoy such recognition.
-Further information concerning accreditation in the United States, including a list of the nationally recognized accrediting agencies can be found online at the United States Department of Education website [www.ed.gov/admins/finaid/accred/index.html ].
+State law specifically defines an unaccredited institution as a “degree granting institution that is not accredited or a candidate for accreditation by at least one nationally recognized accrediting agency that is listed by the United States Secretary of Education.”
+Not all so-called accrediting agencies enjoy such recognition.
+The U.S. Department of Education’s Office of Post-Secondary Education provides a list of recognized accreditors and accredited institutions and information on accreditation online.

 The Western Association of Schools and Colleges is the recognized regional accrediting association that accredits private schools, colleges and universities in the State of Hawaii.
-A listing of the WASC institutions operating in or from Hawaii can be found online at [www.wascweb.org ].
+They provide a listing of the WASC institutions operating in or from Hawaii.

-Private trade, vocational and technical schools are required to be licensed and are regulated by the State of Hawaii’s Department of Education.
-For further information on these types of schools, contact:
+Private trade, vocational and technical schools are required to be licensed and are regulated by the State of Hawaii’s Department of Education (“HIDOE”).
+For further information on these types of schools, contact the HIDOE at [email protected] or go to the HIDOE website on licensed vocational schools.

-Unaccredited degree granting institutions which operate in, from or claim to operate under the color of Hawaii law are subject to Hawaii’s Unaccredited Degree Granting Institutions law, codified in Chapter 446E of the Hawaii Revised Statutes.
-The complete text of the law can be found online at [ http://www.capitol.hawaii.gov/hrscurrent/Vol10_Ch0436-0474/HRS0446E/ ].
+Unaccredited degree granting institutions which offer courses, programs, or degrees, or maintain a campus or an administrative, corporate, or other address in Hawaii are subject to Hawaii’s Unaccredited Degree Granting Institutions law, codified in Chapter 446E of the Hawaii Revised Statutes.
 The Office of Consumer Protection is the state agency responsible for enforcing Chapter 446E.
-The State of Hawaii does not accredit any institutions.
-Unlike many other states, Hawaii does not license or approve any unaccredited institutions.
+Unlike many other states, Hawaii does not accredit, license or approve any unaccredited institutions.

 §446E-2(c) requires unaccredited institutions to keep records and to produce them to the Office of Consumer Protection upon request.